III. A Modest Proposal

 Three years ago, I heard Eric K. Drexler, the father of nanotech, and the progenitor of the gray-goo scenario, speak at Arizona State.
 Summed, paraphrased and recontextualized, his future features athletes who can jump sixty feet in the air or run one minute miles.
 Or houses that change their shape for different purposes, by themselves.
 Or food created instantly, on demand.
 Or bots that kill cancers by strangling them, literally.
 Drexler gave us a fifty year timeline before the world paradigm had to adapt, or become irrelevant.
 I am not convinced I will ever leap over telephone poles (these knees, nanoed or not, alas), but his data were hard to argue with.

-I see no reason why, if things in M-Theory continue to flake out as they are, zero-point energy, anti-matter propulsion, Saddam’s stargates, or the vaunted Ganesh particle, should they ever arise from the conspiratorial pseudo-science nowhere they inhabit currently, shouldn’t become the stuff of sixth-grade science textbooks.
+I see no reason why, if things in M-Theory continue to flake out as they are, zero-point energy, anti-matter propulsion, Saddam's stargates, or the vaunted Ganesh particle, should they ever arise from the conspiratorial pseudo-science nowhere they inhabit currently, shouldn't become the stuff of sixth-grade science textbooks.
 I mean, the cat is both dead and alive, right?
 And all of everything is made of wiggling strings that make the bombastic symphony of existence?
 And none of it is scientifically provable, or scientifically disprovable?
-Then why not the freaking Ganesh Particle1, which some of the folks who refuse to listen to 43 anymore believe lies at the very bottom of the M-Theory bucket, waiting to be revealed, and which, in their narrative, might be the font of collective consciousness shared by all things, and the force that burst the universe into existence ex nihilo.
+Then why not the freaking Ganesh Particle ((Though I give it a very long-shot, I'm really pulling for the Ganesh particle; he's my favorite Hindu god.)), which some of the folks who refuse to listen to 43 anymore believe lies at the very bottom of the M-Theory bucket, waiting to be revealed, and which, in their narrative, might be the font of collective consciousness shared by all things, and the force that burst the universe into existence ex nihilo.

 The biggest change, admittedly related to some I have discussed above, and the one of most interest to Kurzweil's crowd, and to our concerns in this essay, is the advent of human-machine interfaces that allow people to eliminate the CPU, as we think of it, as a tool for processing information, and instead plug directly into networks, hair and skin and blood and all, as seen in movies like The Matrix.